Skip to main content

 Client nameName or identifier if the name is not available

-AI employee nameWhich agent is handling the dialog
+AI employee nameWhich employee is handling the dialog

 ChannelWhere the client came from: Telegram, amoCRM, Bitrix24, website widget, etc.